8hcraft/Botanica-project/Botanica Project description.md

 In order to start growing process your Seeds must to be planted on the parcel.

 Seed must to be in your *gotchi pocket*, that you can deposit through the Aavegotchi protocol from your wallet.

+In Gotchiverse, seed will appear in your **Building mode** same as any instalation.

 To start growing your Seeds, your **parcel** must to **have** any kind of **tile covering it's surface**, to work as a soild surface for the Seed and the future Tree.
 Before placing the Seed on the tile, think wisely, because after you place the seed on it, tile will loose it's ability to be moved (seed is "glued" to it).